More pictures are here – gallery revised on 1 November 2018

 The Norwegian Star was big enough, but cruise ships are getting bigger still, as we saw when the Norwegian Getaway was docked next to us at Cozumel.
 This ship can take almost 4000 passengers.

-I’d like to try one of these mega-ships some time but they can’t get into the port at Tampa and mostly go from Fort Lauderdale.
-Their size also limits which ports of call they can go to.
+I’d like to try one of these mega-ships some time but they can’t get under the Sunshine Skyway at the entrance to Tampa Bay and mostly go from Fort Lauderdale.
+Their size does limit which ports of call they can go to.

 As on the previous cruises we have taken from Florida, most of the other passengers were Americans.
 There were some Canadians – we met several doing the quizzes – and very few other British people.
 There was therefore some tendency for presenters to address Americans all the time, but not like the elderly lecturer on a cruise we went on several years ago who seemed convinced he was the only person on the ship who had been to Cuba, in spite of plenty of Canadians and ourselves in the audience.